 In short, it’s almost more difficult to find a device that doesn’t support NOW TV than one that does.

 Your account can be registered for use on up to five devices, plus you can watch on two of them at the same time, which opens up the possibility for a bit of sneaky account sharing.
 Not that we’d ever condone that sort of thing.

 Related: Game of Thrones season 8

-And now we get to Now TV’s other major caveat.
-No matter what you watch it on, output is limited to 720p HD, which would be fine if this was 2010, but it isn’t.
+And now we get to NOW TV’s other major caveat.
+No matter what platform you watch it on, output is limited to 720p HD, which would be fine if this was 2010, but it isn’t.
 At least it means the service doesn’t demand too much from your internet connection.

 Considering Sky started broadcasting HD in the UK before any of the terrestrial channels, it’s something of a surprise that Now TV is limited in this way – but the idea is to keep something back for its ‘proper’ subscribers.

 Netflix and Amazon don’t have that to worry about, hence the existence of their 4K tiers, but with Ultra HD now part of the package for Sky Q’s most high-rolling customers, you’d think Now TV could at least stretch to 1080p.

 How to get NOW TV for Free: Get NOW TV for less

 Apart from the Sports Pass, the other three all offer 14-day trials for free – but you’ll have a job getting through everything you want to watch in just two weeks.

 If you’re a new customer then there are deals available if you sign up for multiple months in advance, rather than the rolling payment option, but after that you’ll revert back to the prices quoted above.